bgctw/CrossInverts.jl/docs/src/example_vec.md

 First, we define which parameters should be calibrated as fixed, random, or individual parameters.
-Note, that we can use symbols rather than Symbolics, and can use symbolic arrarys rather than requiring the scalarized version.
+Note, that we can use symbols rather than Symbolics, and can use symbolic arrays rather than requiring the scalarized version.
 ```@example doc
 mixed_keys = (;
     fixed = (:sv₊p,),